 This service is available to address an urgent condition that needs immediate attention.
-Crisis stabilization lasts less than 24 hours and must be provided at a licensed 24-hour health care facility, at a hospital-based outpatient program, or at a provider site certified to provide crisis stabilization services.
+Crisis stabilization can last up to 20 hours and must be provided at a licensed 24 hour health care facility, at a hospital based outpatient program, or at a provider site certified to provide crisis stabilization services.